DesyncTheThird/corne-keymap/readme.md

 This layer contains macros useful for text selection and deletion:
 - The three macros at the top enclose the current word with the listed brackets.
 These macros also interoperate with the rollback feature.
-- The `< Del` and `Del >` macros delete the previous and forward characters in current word, respectively.
+- The `< Del` and `Del >` macros delete the previous/forward characters in current word, respectively.
+If shifted, they delete to the beginning/end of the line instead.
 - `Select` macro selects the current word, or select the current line if shifted.
+Tapping the macro again extends the selection by one word, or one line if shifted.

 The `LCTL` modifier is also held for the keys listed on the left while this layer is active, apart from the `Home` and `End` keys, for which the `LSFT` modifier is held instead.